Explore IU Indianapolis degrees and career opportunities

 In the age of technology, health information management (HIM) professionals are an essential part of the health care world.
 Professional experience is built into the curriculum at IU Indianapolis, and you will be able to sit for a national Registered Health Information Administrator credentialing exam upon graduation.
 If you're interested in the dozens of fields within the HIM world, you can check out the [https://my.ahima.org/careermap](career map) from the American Health Information Management Association.

-Employment of health information technologists and medical registrars is projected to grow 16% from 2022 to 2032, much faster than the average for all occupations.
-About 3,100 openings for health information technologists and medical registrars are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2023).
+Employment of health information technologists and medical registrars is projected to grow 15% from 2024 to 2034, much faster than the average for all occupations.
+About 3,200 openings for health information technologists and medical registrars are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire ( Occupational Outlook Handbook, 2025).

-According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2021, the average starting salary reported for health information management graduates was $49,683, and the median salary was $53,750.
+According to the IUPUI (now IU Indianapolis) First Destination Survey in 2024, the average salary for Luddy School of Informatics, Computing, and Engineering graduates was $58,462, and the median salary was $55,000.

 (This section is intended for informational purposes, not prediction of actual salary.)